almamarie/shoppingify-frontend/public/resources/README.md

 - [Steps to replicate a design with only HTML and CSS](https://devchallenges-blogs.web.app/how-to-replicate-design/)
 - [Node.js](https://nodejs.org/)
 - [Marked - a markdown parser](https://github.com/chjj/marked)

+## Note

+- I am having problems with importing svgs so I will use them directly when needed
+- For situations where I am forced to use a component for the svg like in the shopping cart icon which is shown when there is no item in the cart, I wrap the component with a div element so i can style it.
+This is because I am having problems with passing styles in REACT with Typscript.
+- I am having problems with passing className Props with typescript so I will try to ignore it.
+I have faced this most with the Button Component.

 ## Contact